mmessmore/hugo-barenotes/README.md

 The color scheme will change based on the system/browser settings for light and dark mode.
 This is done with a combination of CSS media queries and variables.

+### Extended Markup Support

+To the lightweight point, all of the below are supported by JavaScript libraries, but they are only loaded into pages in which they are used.
+The JavaScript files are in the theme itself and do not reference a CDN so that it can degrade gracefully when not connected to the internet.

+#### Mermaid.js

+Mermaid diagrams are rendered in "mermaid" code fences

+#### ABC

+For music/scores, [ABC Notation](https://abcnotation.com/) is rendered from "abc" code fences.

 ## Contribution

 My usage of CSS is probably awkward and falls into the "it works for me"